General Policies and Regulations of the Graduate School

 General Requirements.
 Graduate certificate programs may be earned by students who have completed at least a bachelor’s degree from an accredited university or college.
 Graduate certificate programs consist of nine to eighteen credit hours of course work at the 400-level or higher.
 At least 50% of the course work applied towards the requirements for the certificate must be 500-level or above.

-Students who are currently enrolled in the Graduate School and who wish to pursue an approved graduate certificate program simultaneously must apply for admission to the certificate program before one-half of the required credits are completed.
+Students who are currently enrolled in the Graduate School and who wish to pursue an approved graduate certificate program simultaneously must inform the Graduate School and the certificate coordinator of their intention to apply for admission to the certificate program before one-half of the required credits are completed.

 The student will be required to complete the certificate program within the time limit specified for the program; if no time limit is specified, it shall be the same as that for completion of the master’s degree (six years).